slubold/slubold.github.io/index.md

 # Research
 My research covers a host of network and data science topics, motivated primarily by questions in demography, developmental economics, sociology, machine learning, and conservation efforts.
 I am passionate about working on high-impact problems in data science.
-See [here](./research-publications.html) for more information on my research.
+See [here](./research-publications.html) for more information on my research and recent publications.

 # News
 - April 27, 2022: We have posted an updated version of our paper ["Consistently estimating network statistics with aggregated relational data"](https://slubold.github.io/ARD_Consistent_Estimation/) to arXiv.